nhsbsa/nhsbsa-digital-playbook/src/testing/test-frameworks/accessibility-test/index.md

 - All issues outstanding are included in the statements
 - The issues are in natural english language and not tool or technical jargon.
-- Each issue has a related WCAG 2.1 compliance failure criteria.
+- Each issue has a related compliance failure criteria, which references the [latest published WCAG standard](https://www.w3.org/WAI/standards-guidelines/wcag/).
 - All wording is in line with BSA accessibility standards (please see the accessibility standards area).
 - All issues have a fix date (this has to be agreed by the project).